inkling/Subliminal/README.md

 [here](https://github.com/inkling/Subliminal/issues).

 * 	UIAutomation reports that scroll views are never tappable in applications running on iPad simulators or devices running iOS 5.x.

 	On such platforms, Subliminal attempts to interact with scroll views despite UIAutomation reporting that they are not tappable--whereas on other platforms (not iPad, or not running iOS 5.x), Subliminal requires that elements be tappable before interaction can proceed.

 	Testing reveals that tapping scroll views on an iPad simulator or device running iOS 5.x will fail, but dragging will succeed.
 Also, UIAutomation correctly reports scroll view child elements as tappable regardless of platform.

 *	UIAutomation cannot drag scroll views when running in the iOS 7 Simulator.

 	`SLElement` implements a workaround.

-	> Note: The implementation of the workaround uses a private API. _However_, poses no risk of discovery by Apple's review team (to projects linking Subliminal) because the workaround is only compiled for the Simulator.
+	> Note: The implementation of the workaround uses a private API. _However_, this poses no risk of discovery by Apple's review team (to projects linking Subliminal) because the workaround is only compiled for the Simulator.

 Contributing